 But she wanted to be a mom.
 Lauren tried everything — from relationship seminars to hypnosis — in her quest to secure that missing piece.
 “It finally struck me — why do I have to wait for a man to decide he wants to marry me and have kids?”

 Brim’s friend and fellow ballet dancer had also expressed a desire for children.
 So she approached him about possibly having a child together.
 After months of conversation about everything from spirituality to schooling and medical care, the two straight friends decided to parent together, with the understanding that they would not be a romantic couple.

-Their daughter, Svea, is now 20 months old, and Brim has since published a book that explores her path to motherhood, along with other nontraditional families.
+The couple had a child, and Brim has since published a book that explores her path to motherhood, along with other nontraditional families.

 Brim admits that she had reservations about this unconventional parenting arrangement before giving birth.
 Would her decision to have a baby prevent men from wanting to be with her in the future?

 She discovered the opposite.
 “I dated a lot while I was pregnant!” she says, laughing.
 “There’s this myth that life is going to stop for women when they have a baby.”
 But she hasn’t found that to be true.
 Brim is now dating a man whom she’s been with for eight months.